pynvme/pynvme/doc/features.rst

 Power
 -----

-Without any special hardware, pynvme makes use of S3 power state to power off the PCIe NVMe devices, and use RTC to wake and power on PCIe NVMe devices.
-We implemented it in API Subsystem.power_cycle().
+Without any special hardware, pynvme makes use of S3 power state to power off the PCIe NVMe devices, and use RTC to wake and power it on.
+We implemented this process in API `Subsystem.power_cycle()`.

 .. code-block:: python

    subsystem = d.Subsystem(nvme0)
    subsystem.power_cycle(15)  # power off, sleep for 15 seconds, and power on

-We can check if the hardware and OS supoprts S3 power state in the command line:
+We can check if the hardware and OS supports S3 power state in the command line:

 .. code-block:: shell